 Our North American Iron Ore revenues are primarily derived from sales of iron ore pellets to the North American integrated steel industry, consisting of seven major customers.
 Generally, we have multi-year supply agreements with our customers.
 Sales volume under these agreements is largely dependent on customer requirements, and in many cases, we are the sole supplier of iron ore pellets to the customer.
 Historically, each agreement has contained a base price that is adjusted annually using one or more adjustment factors.
 Factors that could result in a price adjustment include international pellet prices, measures of general industrial inflation and steel prices.
 Additionally, certain of our supply agreements have a provision that limits the amount of price increase or decrease in any given year.
 In 2010, the world's largest iron ore producers moved away from the annual international benchmark pricing mechanism referenced in certain of our customer supply agreements, resulting in a shift in the industry toward shorter-term pricing arrangements linked to the spot market.
 These changes caused us to assess the impact a change to the historical annual pricing mechanism would have on certain of our larger existing North American Iron Ore customer supply agreements.
-We reached final pricing settlements with some of our North American Iron Ore customer supply agreements.
+We reached final pricing settlements with some of our North American Iron Ore customers through the fourth quarter of 2010 for the 2010 contract year.